Shooter warning signs get lost in sea of social media posts - KTVZ

 Increasingly, young men have taken to Instagram, which boasts a thriving gun community, to drop small hints of what’s to come with photos of their own weapons just days or weeks before executing a mass killing.

-And days before entering a school classroom and killing 19 small children and two teachers, 18-year-old Salvador Ramos left similar clues across Instagram.
+And days before entering a school classroom on Tuesday and killing 19 small children and two teachers, 18-year-old Salvador Ramos left similar clues across Instagram.

 “I barely know you and u tag me in a picture with some guns,” the Instagram user wrote, adding, “It’s just scary.”